-If you’re starting or you’ve been off the treadmill for a while, it may be a bit confusing to know how to get started.
-But you have to see the running on treadmill benefits in comparison to running outside.
+If you’re starting or have been off the treadmill for a while, it may be confusing to know how to get started.
+But you have to see the running on the treadmill benefits compared to running outside.
 So that’s the burning question for many of us.

 A treadmill can be a tempting at-home alternative to pounding the pavement for any runner who struggles to fit their workouts into busy weekday schedules.
 While running on a treadmill can sometimes feel less “real” than running outside, research suggests that the two forms of exercise offer comparable health benefits, provided you stay within your target heart rate.

-A few different factors can influence the effectiveness of running on the treadmill vs. running outside.
-For example, if you live indoors or if you’re trying to take a break from the rain, going for a run on the treadmill can be a great substitute.
+Several factors can influence the effectiveness of running on the treadmill versus outside.
+For example, if you live indoors or are trying to take a break from the rain, running on the treadmill can be a great substitute.
 But, on the other hand, if you live outdoors or looking for a good workout, running on the treadmill may not provide the same benefits as running out.

 Benefits of Running

 It reduces stress, gives an energy boost, increases endurance, burns more calories, makes you feel active, and increases self-confidence.